jovanovskajovana/sass-grunt-build-template/README.md

 ```
 npm run build
 ```
-> And then build all files for production.
+> And, build all files for production.